MA in ELT

 Principles, concepts and approaches of quantitative research methodology in English language teaching and the related statistical procedures for quantitative analysis.

-TE 616 : Teaching English for Specific Purposes
+TE 616 : English for Specific Purposes

-TE 620 : Instructional Media and Materials Development for ELT
+TE 620 : Materials Development for ELT

-Forms, types, roles and benefits of a wide variety of media and materials in English language teaching; Application of current theoretical principles and research findings to the selection, adaptation, designing, use, and evaluation of media and materials in English language teaching suitable for curriculum and learners.
+Forms, types, roles and benefits of a wide variety of media and materials in English language teaching.
+Application of current theoretical principles and research findings to the selection, adaptation, designing, use, and evaluation of media and materials in English language teaching suitable for curriculum and learners.

-Theories and processes of curriculum development; Principles of English language teaching curriculum planning, design, analysis and evaluation.
+Theories and processes of curriculum development.
+Principles of English language teaching curriculum planning, design, analysis and evaluation.

-TE 628 : Internet Technology in ELT
+TE 628 : Digital Innovations in ELT

 TE 716 : Seminar in ELT

-Seminar of various topics including principles, concepts, theories, problems as well as trends in teaching English as a foreign language; discussion of ELT related research.
+Seminar of various topics including principles, concepts, theories, problems as well as trends in teaching English as a foreign language.
+Discussion of ELT related research.

-TE 658 : English Discourse Analysis
+TE 658 : Discourse Analysis for ELT

-TE 667 : Experimental Semantics and Pragmatics
+TE 667 : Experimental Semantics and Pragmatics for ELT

-TE 668 : Syntax for English Teachers
+TE 668 : Syntax for EFL Teachers

-TE 670 : Second Language Phonology in ELT
+TE 670 : Second Language Phonology

-Study and discussion on selected issues in English phonology including the critical period hypothesis, the role of the first language and individual differences concerning English phonology; relationship between phonology and the learning and teaching of languages; Application of English phonological concepts in English language research, English language teaching and classroom contexts.
+Study and discussion on selected issues in English phonology including the critical period hypothesis, the role of the first language and individual differences concerning English phonology.
+Relationship between phonology and the learning and teaching of languages.
+Application of English phonological concepts in English language research, English language teaching and classroom contexts.

 What you will achieve